caraya/entry-level-content/src/md-content/basics.md

 <img src="http://lorempixel.com/400/300/people/5/">

-And the second one is to use a path (absolute or relative) to the image in the same server as where the page is:
+And the second one is to use a path (absolute or relative) to the image within the same server as where the page is:

 ```html
 <img src="path/to/image.png">